AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-4.md

 ### CSS Grid

 ::: tip Activity!
 CSS Grid
 By the same makers of Flexbox Froggy, comes [Grid Garden](https://cssgridgarden.com/).
-Let's work through of few of these as a class to understand `CSS Grid`.
+Let's work through of few of these as a class to understand CSS Grid.
 It is more complex, but much more powerful, than Flexbox.
 :::

 ::: tip Activity!
 Let's rebuild our Mondrian with Grid.
-Take some time on your own to try.
-Andrew will rebuild at front of class and take questions.
+Andrew to present completed version but take some time playing around with it on codepen to really understand how it's working.
 :::

-<b>[Here's the link](https://codepen.io/andrew_levinson/pen/RwPrdzv) to Andrew's in-class Mondrian using `display: grid`</b>
+<b>[Here's the link](https://codepen.io/andrew_levinson/pen/RwPrdzv) to Andrew's completed in-class Mondrian using `display: grid`</b>

 ---